nourharidy/plasma-utils/README.md

 `plasma-utils` is the set of core utilities for the Plasma Group series of projects.
 These utilities can be imported into other projects when necessary or convenient.

+## Documentation
+Detailed documentation for `plasma-utils` is available on ReadTheDocs: https://plasma-utils.readthedocs.io/en/latest/.

 ## Installation
 There are several easy ways to start using `plasma-utils`!